 Peter Perry is a lifelong Maryland resident, and has traveled the world teaching and performing music.
-He is currently in his twenty-fifth consecutive year as Instrumental Music Director at Richard Montgomery High School in Rockville, Maryland.
+He is currently in his twenty-sixth consecutive year as Instrumental Music Director at Richard Montgomery High School in Rockville, Maryland.
 Here he conducts the: Chamber Orchestra, Concert Orchestra, Advanced Orchestra, Pit Orchestra, Jazz Ensemble, Symphonic Band, Concert Band, and Marching Band.
 These ensembles consistently receive critical acclaim on local, state, national, and international levels.

 He holds a Doctor of Musical Arts degree in Music Education from Shenandoah Conservatory, as well as a Master’s Degree in Music Education-Instrumental Conducting Concentration, and a Bachelor of Science Degree-Instrumental Music Education, both from the University of Maryland.
 While at the University of Maryland, Dr. Perry was awarded the prestigious Creative and Performing Arts Scholarship in Music.